 Smoking and Asbestosis

 Asbestosis is a chronic pulmonary disease in which the lungs undergo slow and repetitive scarring, or fibrosis.
 There is no known cure.
-It is caused by the inhalation of asbestos fibers and is most prevalent among workers with long and extensive exposure to asbestos.
+Asbestosis is caused by the inhalation of asbestos fibers and is most prevalent among workers with long and heavy exposure to asbestos.

 Asbestos in Cigarettes